7 typical applications

 - How do you imagine your professional development?
 Where do you look in 5 years?
 Of course, the HR manager and potential supervisor would like to know how goal-oriented the applicant is and whether he knows where he wants to go.
 Behind the answer lies a statement about the ambitions and demands on one's own career.
 But that's not all.
 Also in this application question is about the comparison with the vacant position.
 Therefore, applicants should not answer them "simply so," but should keep in mind which of the personal medium-term goals fit into the designated place.
 If there is a discrepancy here, an applicant quickly gets the impression that the job is only an interim solution or a compromise.
 For example, if there is a job in the payroll department of the company and the candidate indicates that they want to work abroad in the medium term, then the question arises, how does this fit together?
 Applicants should be careful to formulate concrete goals as much as possible while signaling a degree of flexibility when it comes to new tasks.

 - How do you react to criticism?
 Of course, every HR manager would like to hear that the candidate is critical.
 But he should not let him be subdued.
 A possible answer to this question would be that criticism can be very instructive for further professional development, provided it is constructive and respected.
 If one feels himself not to be particularly critical, one does not exaggerate with this statement and admits to itself the space to work on its criticism.

 - How are you working overtime?
-Even if it is about the motivation, here it is said to remain honest and do nothing wrong.
-A possible answer would be to signal that overtime is important for important orders and in certain project phases and that they are part of the profession.
-But be careful: in certain sectors, for example, in business consulting or investment banking, the willingness to perform overtime is a prerequisite!
-Whoever is a member of leisure and family, can be disqualified quickly.
+Even when it comes to motivation, it is important to stay honest and not fool yourself.
+One possible answer would be to signal that overtime is important for important jobs and certain phases of the project and is part of everyday working life.
+But beware: in certain industries, such as in business consulting or investment banking, the willingness to perform overtime is required!
+Who votes here a Song of Songs on recreational value and family, can quickly disqualify.